irfanhakim-as/homelab-wiki/topics/ssh.md

 ### Enable remote access

+1. Ensure SSH is [installed](#installation) on both the local and remote system.

-1. Enable the SSH service according to your Linux distribution.
+2. Enable the SSH service on the remote system according to its Linux distribution.

     Arch Linux: